abinit/abinit/doc/developers/new_testsuite.md

 The new infrastructure has been designed with extensibility and ease-of-use in mind.
-From the perspective of an Abinit developer, adding support for the YAML-based approach requires two steps (??):
+From the perspective of an Abinit developer, adding support for the YAML-based approach requires two steps:

 1. Implement the output of the YAML document in Fortran using the pre-existent API.
-Associate a tag and possibly a label to the new document.
+Associate a label and possibly a tag to the new document.
 2. Create a YAML configuration for the new document in tests that will produce it